Money Mistakes You Might Be Making

 You have do not know what you are invested in! – I am honestly shocked at how many people do not have a retirement account, or they have a 401K, but have absolutely no idea what it is invested in.
 They have no idea when they can retire.
 Don’t get me wrong.
 If you are not a plumber, then don’t fix your plumbing.
 Call a plumber!
 So if you are clueless about retirement, talk to people who know finance!
 Do not talk to just one, talk to several.
 Find someone that seems to care about your best financial interest and has a heart of a teacher.
 Do not wait, do it right now and get your retirement on track!
 Don’t be the guy or girl that looks at the calendar and realizes they are 70 years old and still has to work to make ends meet.

 You choose lifestyle over retirement!
 “I don’t have the money for retirement.
 I can barely pay my bills as it is….”
-Says the person that pays a $300 cell phone bill, $200 cable bill and $1000 in automobile payments…and you wonder why… Don’t be this person!
+Says the person that pays a $300 cell phone bill, $200 cable bill, a new air conditioner and $1000 in automobile payments…and you wonder why… Don’t be this person!
 You have to find balance in your financials!
 I hear some of the dumbest excuses in the world why people continue to over pay for products and services.
 I personally cut the cable and save over $60.00 a month!
 Over 20 years, I could have over $35,500 additional in my retirement account!
 Make little sacrifices now and enjoy your life later.
 It is called balance, just do it!
 Thank me later.

 You are the grasshopper when you should be the ant! – Remember the fable?
 You chose now, instead of later.
 You live in the now with no regard for the future.
 The best plan you can make is what you are having for breakfast that day.
 You are not investing in your children’s college education, because you are counting on a scholarship.
 You are making big purchases because you should get a bonus or promotion soon.
 If the bank will loan you a certain amount, it surely means you can afford it, right?
 Does any of this sound familiar?
 If it does, you are doing it wrong!
 Prepare for the future while enjoying your life.
 Have balance, have purpose.